Enter Beautiful Scotland

 - A web page for each group.

-- An Beautiful Scotland logo for your use to tell everyone you’re taking part.
+- A Beautiful Scotland logo for your use to tell everyone you’re taking part.

 - Each year we have an optional theme for groups to focus activities and events around.
-The theme for 2021 is 'Climate and Nature Friendly' and we will be developing a document with ideas and suggestions.
+The theme for 2022 is 'Year of Stories' and we will be developing a document with ideas and suggestions.
 We'd love to hear from you if you've already got some great ideas we could share with everyone.

 As well as the above, we have a number of resources, guidance and advice which are available to your group throughout the year.
 These include: